Map customization: 3 essential learnings to bring stories to your maps

 There are times when general map solutions are not enough to express the data at the detailed level you need, such as reporting sales results for LATAM countries or election results for local districts.
 While you can already customize, zoom in, and edit any of the 800+ country and region maps in Infogram, you can also upload your own custom map.

-To use custom maps, you’ll need an Infogram Enterprise plan, which allows teams to make custom maps collaboratively for several different projects in a time-efficient manner.
+To use custom maps, you’ll need an Infogram Team or Enterprise plan, allowing you to make custom maps collaboratively for several different projects in a time-efficient manner.

 You can create custom maps via Infogram in three simple steps: